RemiBou/remibou.github.io/_posts/2018-8-23-Client-side-validation-withBlazor-and-DataAnnotations.md

 }
 ```

- - I can add much more parameterfor setting different attributes of the form tag but for the sake of brievety I'll keep it that way
+ - I can add much more parameters for setting different attributes of the form tag but for the sake of brievety I'll keep it that way

- And I call it like this
+ And I call it like this :

  ```cs
  <ValidatedForm OnSubmit="CreateAccount" Model="registerCommand">